phamhung075/4genthub-hooks/README.md

 > **Intelligent Claude Code Hooks Client for 4agenthub Hosted Service**
 >
 > A sophisticated hooks implementation that transforms Claude Code into an enterprise-grade AI agent orchestration system powered by the **hosted** 4agenthub service.
+>
+> **Git Submodule Repository**: This is maintained as a Git submodule for easy updates and synchronization.

 ---